Do the Digit Insurance

 15. Cow Face Pose

-Gomukhasana, or the Cow Face Pose, allows you to stretch and strengthen the muscles around your chest, shoulders, ankles, and knees.
-This further improves the body posture, and since all the joints operate while you practise this asana, it stimulates blood circulation.
+Gomukhasana, or the Cow Face Pose, stretches and strengthens the muscles around your chest, shoulders, ankles, and knees.
+This further improves the body posture, and since all the joints operate while you practice this asana, it stimulates blood circulation.

-Step 1: Sit upright on the floor, stretching your legs to your front in Dandasana position.
+Step 1: Sit upright on the floor, stretching your legs to your front in the Dandasana position.

 Step 2: Slowly bend your left leg, gently placing it underneath your right hips.
 Bring your right leg onto your left thigh.